Synchronicity89/ChessNode/evaluation.md

 - Improvement = max(0, distStart − distEnd).
 - Reward = endGameKingCenterMagnet × endgamishness × Improvement.

-4) Development and forward control
+4) Development and forward control (piece-weighted)
 - Identify squares controlled by the engine in the opponent’s half.
 For each controlled square s, compute its forward rank depth r (1 for the first rank into opponent territory, 2 for the next, etc.).
+Count each square at most once, using the strongest own controller as the square’s “strength”.

+  Let V(p) be the piece value (from the GUI weights; e.g., p=1, n=b=3, r=5, q=9, k configurable but typically 0 for this term) normalized to pawns: Vn(p) = weights[piece]/weights[pawn].

+  Phase shaping for queen centralization: use a midgame “hump” so the queen isn’t rewarded early or in the late endgame:

+  - Let e ∈ [0,1] be endgamishness (see above).
+Define hump(e) = 4·e·(1−e), peaking at e=0.5.
+  - Define phaseScale(p, e) = hump(e) for queen, and 1.0 for other pieces (rook/knight/bishop/pawn).
+King is handled by the king-centering term.

-- Sum reward per unique controlled square:
+  Then the reward per unique controlled square is:

-  Reward_s = developmentIncentive × (rankAttackFactor)^r
+  Reward_s = developmentIncentive × Vn(p_max) × phaseScale(p_max, e) × (rankAttackFactor)^r

+  where p_max is the strongest own piece that (legally) attacks s.

 - If notJustEmptySquaresThreatReward is true, count squares even when occupied by opponent pieces (threats); otherwise only empty squares.
-- Use the net gain in such controlled squares from start to end of line.
+- Use the net change in this piece-weighted control sum from start to end of line.
+In practice, you should also account for the opponent’s development so that pure “self-sabotage” is correctly punished by the opponent’s improved posture.
+A simple approach is to subtract a scaled opponent term:

+  NetDevelopment = OwnDevelopment − developmentOpponentWeight × OpponentDevelopment

+  where OpponentDevelopment mirrors the same piece-weighted control calculation from the opponent’s perspective.

+  Undevelopment handling:
+  - If, on the engine’s turn within a line, an own piece “undevelops” (e.g., retreats so that the net development/control score decreases relative to just before that move), the line is penalized by the corresponding loss in development.
+This makes retreating or shuffling moves that cede space/control unattractive unless they unlock compensating gains elsewhere in the line.
+  - Conversely, if the opponent undevelops on their turn (their net development/control decreases), the line is rewarded by the same magnitude (since it benefits the engine).
+This symmetry follows the existing opponent inversion used elsewhere in evaluation.
+  - This clause applies to the same development metric described above (unique controlled squares in the opponent’s half, shaped by rankAttackFactor and developmentIncentive).
+It does not double-count; it simply ensures that backward moves that reduce pressure are reflected immediately as negative deltas for the side that made them.

+    Threatened occupied squares and defense-delta (toggle-enabled):
+    - When the GUI checkbox "Count threatened occupied squares" is enabled, additionally consider the material being defended/covered by each side at the end of a line versus the start.
+    - Compute DefendedMaterial(side) as the sum of values (using current weights) of own pieces that are attacked/defended by at least one own piece at the end position.
+Compare to the same sum at the start.
+    - If the engine side’s DefendedMaterial increases along the line, add a small relative bonus proportional to the delta; if it decreases, subtract the same magnitude.
+    - Symmetrically, if the opponent’s DefendedMaterial increases, subtract a bonus of the same magnitude (i.e., treat it as bad for us); if it decreases, add the magnitude.
+    - This defense-delta term is gated by the same checkbox and should be tuned conservatively (start with a low multiplier) to avoid overfitting.
+It complements development control by rewarding lines that end with more pieces mutually supporting each other or covering higher-value targets.

+5) Castling rights and king movement

+- Rewards for using castling rights:
+  - If a line includes the engine side castling king-side: add +castleKingSideReward.
+  - If a line includes the engine side castling queen-side: add +castleQueenSideReward.

+- Penalties for losing castling rights without castling:
+  - If, in the line, the engine king-side rook moves for the first time and that movement results in the engine no longer being able to castle king-side, subtract castleKingSideReward (punishment equals the corresponding reward).
+  - Likewise for the queen-side rook and queen-side castling: subtract castleQueenSideReward if that right is lost due to the rook’s first move.
+  - If the engine king moves at any point in the line other than castling, subtract kingNonCastleMovePenalty (default 110 cp).

+- Opponent inversion:
+  - Apply the same costing inversely for the opponent’s actions in the line.
+If the opponent castles, it’s bad for us; if they lose a castling right or move their king (non-castle), it’s good for us with the same magnitudes.
+This ensures line scores reflect both sides’ castling decisions.

+Notes:
+- “Results in losing castling rights” follows the usual chess rules: once the corresponding rook (or king) has moved, that side’s castling right on that side is irrevocably lost for the remainder of the game.
+The penalty triggers only on the first such loss event per side and per flank in the evaluated line, and only when that loss wasn’t caused by actually castling on that flank.

-5) Risk-aware gain vs loss beyond depth
+6) Risk-aware gain vs loss beyond depth
 - Let d_eq be the line’s ply-equivalent depth (see above).
 - Let risk = plyDepthRiskFunction(d_eq).
 - Estimate potentialLoss (e.g., worst plausible tactical refutation value) and potentialGain (e.g., material/positional edge realized by the line).
 These can be approximated from engine deltas or heuristics.